tempbottle/comm-1/README.md

 ## Documentation

-Documenation is still forthcoming, but many of the modules have doc comments.
+Documentation is still forthcoming, but many of the modules have doc comments.
 I'm still trying to figure out a good way to host rust docs out of GitHub Pages.